gamestabled/oot3d_practice_menu/README.md

 * Shoutouts to n3rdswithgame, who created the projects that this one descended from, teaching me how literally anything works, help with reverse engineering, and more.
 * Shoutouts to Lioncache, who also just helps me a ton.
 * Shoutouts to RicBent and his program Magikoopa, which gave rise to the memory repermissioning strategy used here.
 Some code is modified straight from his.
 * Shoutouts to leoetlino, who has helped me out, and fixed bugs in Luma3DS which allow this project to work.
+His Project Restoration proved the unlimited scale at which 3DS game patching can operate.
 * Shoutouts to the developers of libctru and Luma3DS, because I stole/modified a lot of their code.
+* Shoutouts to glank and all of the developers of gz, for clearly inspiring this project.
+The gz repo gives me tons of documentation to work from, patterns to follow, and I'm also stealing your table of contents format.
+* Shoutouts to the OoT decomp team, because that project has been incredibly useful for me for documentation and learning about how the game works.
+The z3D folder has headers largely copied from that project.
 * Shoutouts to the OoT3D community, because you're the ones I want to make this for in the first place.

 # Challenges
 * I can't just use libctru, because it conflicts with the base game.
 So, I copied whatever code I needed, and used muslarm instead.
 * My previous OoT3D patches needed to fit all of their code in the leftover padding of the existing code section from unmodified OoT3D.
-Now, that padding is used for a a custom "loader" which repermissions data pages that the rest of the code is sitting on to be executable.
+Now, the bulk of the code is located on extra pages appended at the end of the program image.
+The custom "loader" is placed into the code section padding, which repermissions the new data pages to be executable.
+This means custom code and data can have an effectively unlimited size.
 * I'm a noob and everything is hard.
+* I can't get the damn graphics to work, but I am determined to get it eventually.

 # User manual